empthollow/rpm-packages/gpukit/README.md

 # GPUKit - Dell R720 Dynamic Fan Speed Controller with GPU Support

 GPUKit is a comprehensive toolkit for managing Dell PowerEdge R720 servers with NVIDIA GPU support.
-It provides dynamic fan speed control, GPU monitoring, and automated NVIDIA driver setup.
+This will likely work with other dell servers and is designed to work for cards using the nvidia-driver-550 support.
+This was created with Nvidia Tesla P40 cards.
+This package provides dynamic fan speed control, GPU monitoring, and automated NVIDIA driver setup.

 ## Components